 The cheapest international reward flight redemptions using Velocity Frequent Flyer points cost 11,800 points each way.
 Flights at this price are available on the Brisbane-Vanuatu, Darwin-Bali and Port Hedland-Bali routes.

 If you were to use two of those "spend $50 per week for 4 weeks and receive 10,000 Flybuys points" offers, you would end up with over 20,000 Flybuys points for a spend of just $400.
-That's equivalent to 8,700 Velocity points - or 10,005 Velocity points if there's a 15% bonus points offer on transfers - which is more than enough for a one-way reward flight with Virgin Australia using Velocity points!
+That's equivalent to 10,000 Velocity points, which is more than enough for a one-way reward flight with Virgin Australia using Velocity points!

-Alternatively, you could convert those Velocity points to Singapore Airlines KrisFlyer miles, and redeem them to fly across the Star Alliance network.
+Previously, you could also convert those Velocity points to Singapore Airlines KrisFlyer miles, and redeem them to fly across the Star Alliance network.
+However, this option was temporarily removed in April 2020.